top of page

 Seek to end substance use and do not drink excessive amounts of alcohol.

-Treat Sexually Transmitted Diseases (STD)
+Treat Sexually Transmitted Diseases (STDs)

 Offer Support

-Encourage your partner to eat healthy, stay physically active and practice self-care.
+Encourage your partner to eat healthy, stay physically active and practice self care.
 Be a role model.
-Do the same yourself.
-Better still, do them together.
+Do the same for yourself.
+Better yet, do them together.
+Encourage your partner to get the medical care they need and to follow their treatment plan(s).

 You Need Self-Care Too!